Cowboys’ rally stuns Falcons 40-39 in McCarthy’s home debut

 In his final two appearances in the $1.2 billion retractable-roof stadium with the Packers, McCarthy watched as Aaron Rodgers beat the Cowboys twice in the final seconds, including a divisional playoff game when Prescott was a rookie.

-“I had one on the other sideline, but not like this,” McCarthy said.
-“We dug ourselves such a big hole there in the first quarter.
-Young in a football season, learning a lot about each other each and every night.”
+”I had one on the other sideline, but not like this,” McCarthy said. ”We dug ourselves such a big hole in the first quarter.
+We’re early in the process of our football team finding out about each other each and every day.”

 Matt Ryan threw four touchdown passes, two off the three lost fumbles from the Cowboys in the first quarter, which ended with Atlanta in front 20-0.